rcmaehl/WhyNotWin11/CONTRIBUTING.md

 * Checks must Return Int values
     * \>= 1 for True, <= 0 for False.
     * Return True Warn and Uncertain with @error and @extended set
+* For Readiblity, Int Values may be Enum'd to Variable Names

 ### WMIC Changes
 * All WMIC calls must be cached using Static Varibles